Impinj (PI)

 Founded by Caltech professor Carver Mead and one of his students Chris Diorio, Impinj (NASDAQ:PI) is a maker of radio-frequency identification (RFID) hardware and software.

-- Incremental sales over the last five years have been highly profitable as its earnings per share increased by 49.4% annually, topping its revenue gains
+• Performance over the past five years shows its incremental sales were extremely profitable, as its annual earnings per share growth of 49.4% outpaced its revenue gains

 Why Should You Watch Impinj